wjb108/Order-System/README.md

 ## Project Description

-🌮 Taco order system for pickup orders.
+🌮 Taco order system for pickup orders

-📁 Render data from AirTable API with menu items with fields: image, title, price, quantity, description 🥡 Select number of tacos to shopping cart, modify order quantity if desired, submit order and receive receipt.
+📁 Render data from AirTable API with menu items with fields: image, title, price, quantity, description

+🥡 Select number of tacos to shopping cart, modify order quantity if desired, submit order and receive receipt

 <!---
 Send object of order to AirTable and return order   Add tacos to shopping cart,